 United Nations International School (UNIS)

-The United Nations International School, established in 1997, aims to improve the possibilities of Spanish language teaching in the context of international educational experiences, especially through the development and implementation of integrated curricula for the subjects of Spanish Language and Literature and Geography and History (Humanities).
-UNIS serves a stable school population of about 1,600 students of 109 nationalities and 91 different languages.
-The Spanish-speaking community at the UNIS Manhattan campus is one of the largest and is steadily growing.
+The Spanish Section of New York (UNIS) was created in 1997 with the aim of enhancing opportunities for Spanish language education within the context of international educational experiences, especially through the development and implementation of integrated curricula for Spanish Language and Literature and Geography and History (Humanities).
+UNIS serves a student population of 1,430 from 97 nationalities on its Manhattan campus (2024-25), where the Spanish-speaking community is one of the largest and continues to grow.

 International Studies Program (ISP)